petestreet/mlh-localhost-sample-frontend/README.md

         2. `http-server -p 3000`

     * Note that `3000` is the local port that the server application allows by default.

+4. Follow the [setup instructions](https://github.com/petestreet/mlh-localhost-sample-node#setup) for running a local backend server.

 This is just a static website, and by default it connects to the sample server application that hits the Twitter API.

 For more info on the server application, check out its [git repository](https://github.com/petestreet/mlh-localhost-sample-node).

-If you run the server locally, you'll have to change the URL that this frontend app connects to so it matches your local instance (hint: look for it in `public/js/app.js`).
+When you run the server locally, you'll have to change the URL that this frontend app connects to so it matches your local instance (hint: look for it in `public/js/app.js`).

 ### More details